 Time: 1 hour

-A gentle family hike to explore the Alpine Flower Garden on the Kitzbüheler Horn, where botanical specialities from all over the world are grown by the Hofer family, who have been entrusted with the care of this magnificent alpine landscape since 1985.
+Kitzbüheler Horn, where botanical specialities from all over the world are grown by the Hofer family, who have been entrusted with the care of this magnificent alpine landscape since 1985.
+Anyone who has experienced the splendour of the Alpine rose blossom in summer will want to experience it here.
+It is one of the most impressive flower experiences that await you from spring to autumn.

 Rare plants from the Caucasus, the Andes, the Pyrenees or the Himalayas flourish here - and the panoramic views are pretty special, too.
-A great experience for the whole family.
+A great experience for the whole family - after the hike through the Flower Garden, children can let off steam at the playground at the Alpenhaus.

 Find more details about this walking route at kitzbuehel.com.